lyndskg/GraphQL-Requests-Lib/README.md

 # GraphQL-Requests-Lib

 Time Estimate: Approximately 40-60 hours
-Description: Design and implement a library that can send GraphQL queries, handle responses, and provide an easy-to-use interface for integrating GraphQL into your applications.
-Develop a library that enables sending GraphQL requests and processing the responses in C++.
-This project involves implementing the GraphQL protocol, including query construction, request execution, and response handling.
-It requires knowledge of GraphQL concepts and the ability to interface with HTTP or WebSocket protocols.
-Clearly document your design choices, system architecture, and important implementation details.
-Discuss the challenges faced, the strategies employed to overcome them, and the reasoning behind your design decisions.
-Showcase your ability to analyze and debug issues effectively.

 Getting Started: Familiarize yourself with the GraphQL specification and the basics of making GraphQL requests.
 Understand the GraphQL protocol, including schema definition, query language, and response format.
 Study existing GraphQL libraries and clients to gain insights into their design and implementation.